The Pillage of Rome (The Play)

 ATTALUS.

-Wouldst thou believe more, the word of a Roman eunuch?
+Wouldst thou believe it more readily from the mouth of a Roman eunuch?

 JOVIUS.